codr7/via-palamolla/02-crucifixion.md

 I stumbled out of the hotel and started walking in the direction of the train station, where the bus would depart at 5:30am the next day; with the goal of finding a safe space where I could snooze for a few hours before I collapsed.
 The polite police men in front of the station listened to my story and answered something along the lines of; shit man, total bummer, you can sleep inside the train station; and promptly resumed watching YouTube on their phones.

-After failing to make myself comfortable and warm enough out on an abandoned platform, I finally gave up and collapsed in a pile on top of my bags in the least pee smelling corner I could find right inside the wide open main entrance door.
+After failing to make myself comfortable and warm enough out on an abandoned platform; I finally gave up and collapsed in a pile on top of my bags in the least urine smelling corner I could find, right inside the wide open main entrance door.
 Before falling asleep, the last thing I promised myself was to end this nightmare the following day no matter what.

 My phone managed to pull me out of coma just before the bus arrived.
-As I tried to stand up; I quickly realized that something was very wrong with my muscles and joints, and had to wobble back and forth along the wall for quite some time before my legs began cooperating.
+As I tried to stand up; I quickly realized that something was very wrong with my muscles and joints, and had to wobble back and forth along the wall for quite some time before my body started to cooperate.

 When the bus arrived, I was the only passenger waiting.
 The driver didn't speak any English at all; but once I said Riace, his face lit up in relief and he leapt out of his seat to help load my bags.
 He didn't even mention tickets or money, which was fine by me.
 The ride went through pouring rain from a dark gray sky up into the mountains, stopping in countless small villages along the way; while the bus kept filling up with Italian ladies carrying handbags, laughing and sharing the latest gossip.